Influential People That Changed The Tech World

 Abramson is a Hawaiian native that’s known for giving rise to the powerful wireless LAN technologies that are quickly becoming the standard for most modern networking.
 His achievement started with the world’s first wireless local area network, which was known as ALOHAnet.

-Abramson designed the technology at the University of Hawaii, and it was the first time that a person was able to transmit data using only radio signals, which would later lead to Wi-Fi technology becoming an important way of transmitting data in the average household, from YouTube videos to betting sites in NZ.
+Abramson designed the technology at the University of Hawaii, and it was the first time that a person was able to transmit data using only radio signals, which would later lead to Wi-Fi technology becoming an important way of transmitting data in the average household, from YouTube videos to horse betting sites in NZ.
 In fact, his innovation was necessary, as the many universities in Hawaii are located on different islands, but they all needed a way to communicate and transmit data among one another.

 The smartphones that we have today are a far cry from the world’s first mobile phones that were invented in the 1970s; but without those very early devices, we would never have the incredible mobile technology that we have today, and much of it can be linked to Marty Cooper.